What is genital herpes?

 What is the treatment?

-Antiviral medication can be prescribed when herpes first develops, or if the blisters are painful or happen often.
-The antiviral treatments will not cure herpes, but can help to reduce discomfort and how long it takes for a sore to heal.The medication works best if it is started as soon as possible.
-It can also decrease the chance of spreading it to others by preventing the virus from multiplying.
+Antiviral medication can be prescribed when herpes first develops or if the blisters are painful or happen often.
+Antiviral treatments will not cure herpes but can help to reduce discomfort and how long it takes for a sore to heal.
+The medication works best if started as soon as possible.
+It can also decrease the chance of spreading herpes to others by preventing the virus from multiplying.
+To ease discomfort when you have symptoms, try the following:

-- Take acetaminophen (Tylenol) or Ibuprofen (Advil) to help with the pain
+- Take acetaminophen (Tylenol) or ibuprofen (Advil) to help with the pain

 - Wear loose-fitting clothing and cotton underwear